 Starmancer offers gameplay with consequences, a living sandbox environment, crafting, and managing the daily lives of colonists.
 Send crews out to mine on asteroids, trade with other factions, and explore old alien ruins.

-To control the station you assume the role of a Starmancer--a highly advanced Human-AI hybrid.
+To control the space station you assume the role of an advanced Human-AI hybrid — a Starmancer.

 There is no wrong way to control your colony, but colonists will rebel against a rogue Starmancer.
 Suppress dissent and force compliance or the colonists will destroy you.